Get more information about California State University – Long Beach by clicking links below:

 Admission Requirements & Details

-The information regarding admissions below may give an overview of the applicants CSULB accepts.
+The information regarding admissions below may give an overview of the applicants Cal State Long Beach accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
 This information can be used to get a better idea of your chances of getting accepted to California State University – Long Beach.

 Admission Requirements & Recommendations

 - High School G.P.A. and School Records are Required